 If you don’t need to live in a big urban center because of the proximity of your work or clients, I imagine that the only reason to keep living there is due to some sadistic pleasure in breathing insulting doses of CO2 and punishing your body with untold amounts of cortisol.

 But if this is not the case, I imagine you would prefer fresh air, a pleasant climate, a friendly neighborhood, high-quality healthcare, stable government, and lower living costs.

 These are the criteria used to rank the best places to retire in the world.
 You can also understand this list as a rank of great places to live on invested capital.
 Most of these spots have a decent communication infrastructure, so they are also friendly to digital nomads and remote workers.

 If you prefer to retire only in the old continent, we have another list of the best places to retire in Europe.

 There are multiple rankings about the best countries to retire to on the internet.
 Some rankings are better than others, because of the factors considered.

 One example is the ranking compiled by the U.S News, called Best Countries for a Comfortable Retirement.
 While it analyzes important factors like health-system and climate, its focus on upper-income readers blurry the affordability criteria, resulting in a first-place for….
 Switzerland.

-Not that Switzerland is an awful place to retire.
+Switzerland is indeed a good place to retire, but not for everyone.
 It is great if you are a billionaire, an exiled dictator, or a Russian oligarch, but it is for the very top of the pyramid.